Hardware Support: SPROG

 - SPROG Nano (only as Command Station, using an external Booster)

 - Pi SPROG One

 - Pi SPROG Nano

 Original SPROGs were connected via a 9-pin serial cable.

 Connect your SPROG using the appropriate cable and power it up.

 installed in the OS.
 When you plug in the SPROG, it will show up under Hardware like

 If you previously installed some special USB driver, uninstall it on Windows 10 before

 - On Windows 7 and earlier users may need to have a driver installed.
 For more

-information on that, see the
+information on that, see the SPROG manual on the

 Windows 7 users may also be interested in this video.